UCLA Athletics dismisses student-athlete for use of racist, sexist language

 “I wanted to publicly address the blatant racial, homophobic, and sexist slurs and remarks that I used two years ago,” Weiland’s statement read.
 “What I said was inexcusable and simply put – racist and homophobic.
 It’s not who I want to be, what I want to stand for and I am actively working to make myself better.
 I apologize to the black & LGBTQ+ communities for the words that I used and the pain that I have caused.”

-The dismissal came after the UCLA Black Student-Athlete Alliance released a statement on its Instagram on the night of Feb.
-22 condemning UCLA Athletics’ inaction toward the incidents, which was reposted by the Afrikan Student Union at UCLA Instagram account and other campus organizations.
+The dismissal came after the UCLA Black Student-Athlete Alliance released a statement on its Instagram Feb.
+21 condemning UCLA Athletics’ inaction toward the incidents, which was reposted by the Afrikan Student Union at UCLA Instagram account and other campus organizations.

 “The racist actions that took place by a member of the cross country team are unacceptable and disrespectful, and we at BSAA refuse to accept the actions of that athlete, as well as the lack of action to address the issue by the coaches, staff, and administration,” the statement said.
 “We do not feel safe with this person on campus, and we demand UCLA athletics take action immediately and remove this student from the team.”

 Weiland most recently competed for UCLA on Friday as the team raced at the Dave Murray Invitational in Tucson.